umd-fire-spd/test-condor/README.md

 kill with condor_rm job-id

-if job held, just kill, check for errors, resubmit
+if job held (or idle while there are many nodes sitting around doing nothing), just kill, check for errors/missing steps, resubmit